 The Jerónimos Monastery is the most impressive symbol of Portugal’s power and wealth brought by the Age of Discoveries.
 Requested by King Manuel I in 1501, it was meant to celebrate his Iberian family dynasty and provide spiritual assistance to the sailors who departed from the Restelo shorefront.
 Being the Portuguese crown jewel of Manueline Architecture, it took 100 years to be built.

-The Czar Lisbon Hotel has at your disposal 77 cozy rooms, elegantly furnished and cared for by a team dedicated and committed to ensuring your well-being.
+The Czar Lisbon Hotel has at your disposal 77 cosy rooms, elegantly furnished and cared for by a team dedicated and committed to ensuring your well-being.

-It is the perfect choice for any stay in Lisbon, with the family, doing business, or pure leisure, within personalized services at your disposal, an elegant and cosmopolitan atmosphere.
+It is the perfect choice for any stay in Lisbon, with the family, doing business, or pure leisure, an elegant and cosmopolitan atmosphere within personalized services at your disposal.

 4 nights in a twin standard room for two pax (4 stars hotel)

 Half-board available with surcharge (buffet dinner at the hotel without drinks)

 Meet & Greet Airport Transfer from airport/train station/bus station to the hotel on the first day

 Transfers from the hotel to airport/train station/bus station on last day

 Emergency contact numbers

 General information about your holiday and destination